sigasi/sigasi_insights/faq.md

 * The file was not compiled as VHDL/Verilog file.
 To fix this try:
 	* Check that your file is saved
 	* Make sure your project is being built: **Project > Build Automatically**
-	* Check that the project has VHDL or Verilog support: Right-click on the project **Configure > Add VHDL Support** [more info][projectsetup#adding-vhdl-or-verilog-support-to-an-existing-eclipse-project].o
+	* Check that the project has VHDL or Verilog support: Right-click on the project **Configure > Add VHDL Support** [more info][/manual/projectsetup#adding-vhdl-or-verilog-support-to-an-existing-eclipse-project].
 	* Is the Eclipse builder enabled for your project?
 You can check this by right-clicking your project in the Project explorer and selecting **Properties > Builders**.
 The **Xtext Project Builder** must be enabled.
 If not, exit the property page.
 Next, right-click on the project **Configure > remove VHDL Support**, and right-click again **Configure > Add VHDL Support**.

 * The decorators are disabled.
 To fix this, enable: